I’ve always been a woman who was provoked by cosmetics.

 And this doesn’t only apply to makeup: skincare and fragrance products as well as fashion.

 I always felt there were multiple stereotypes and assumptions associated with women who are interested in beauty products: narcissism, materialism, and insecurity, to name a few.
 But in reality, I just like putting this crap on – for the sake of just that.
 There isn’t an alterior personality, not a huge bottom-line psychological issue associated with liking to dress myself up.
-It’s just an interest and a hobby.
+It’s just an interest and a hobby, it’s not like I’m about to consider dermal filler any time soon.

 Before joining the blogging-army at Koncrete, inc. I was a long-time product consultant at Sephora.
 In college, it was the best job I had: the company is very fair to their employees, you exercise artistry with each day, and hey – you’re around the best beauty products on the market.
 Not only did this make me turn into a vigilant cosmetic nutcase, it allowed me to become educated in makeup artistry and skincare – even the science of fragrance (there actually is a science to it).
 So I guess you can kinda say I’m a pro.